'Skin is a terrain': Nigerian-American artist Toyin Ojih Odutola on drawing intricate portraits of black life

 More recently, when the Barbican Centre in London closed due to Covid-19 restrictions in March, it was just days before her first UK exhibition, "A Countervailing Theory," was set to open.
 Now, with the show postponed, Ojih Odutola has put together a virtual exhibition for New York's Jack Shainman Gallery, "Tell Me a Story, I Don't Care If It's True," made primarily of works created while the artist was at home over the past few months.

-Her yet-to-be-seen Barbican show centers around mythmaking and features 40 drawings based on an ancient legend, set in Nigeria, that the artist imagined herself.
+Her yet-to-be-seen Barbican show centers around myth-making and features 40 drawings based on an ancient legend, set in Nigeria, that the artist imagined herself.
 Her more intimate virtual show for Jack Shainman, meanwhile, focuses on solitary, free-flowing stories told through images and text.

 Here, Ojih Odutola discusses both exhibitions, her rich exploration of black identity and how art can be a balm and a space for agency in a time of crisis.